PyTables/PyTables/doc/source/usersguide/utilities.rst

         --complevel=(0-9) -- Set a compression level (0 for no compression, which is the default).
         --complib=lib -- Set the compression library to be used during the copy. lib can be set to "zlib", "lzo", "bzip2" or "blosc".
+            Additional compressors for Blosc like "blosc:blosclz",
+            "blosc:lz4", "blosc:lz4hc", "blosc:snappy" and
+            "blosc:zlib", are supported too.
 Defaults to "zlib".
         --shuffle=(0|1) -- Activate or not the shuffling filter (default is active if complevel>0).
         --fletcher32=(0|1) -- Whether to activate or not the fletcher32 filter